-The Differences Between Mortgages in Main Homes and Second Homes.
-On your primary mortgage, you may be able to put a down payment of as little as 5%, depending on your credit rating and other factors.
-However, in a second home, you'll probably need to put in at least 10%.
-Since FHA loans aren't an option for anything except for principal residences in the United States, you'll need conventional financing or a portfolio loan from a private lender.
+When it comes to mortgages for second homes, the rules are different than those for primary residences.
+Generally, lenders require a larger down payment for a second home than they do for a main home.
+Depending on your credit rating and other factors, you may be able to put as little as 5% down on your primary mortgage.
+However, when it comes to a second home, you'll likely need to put in at least 10%.FHA loans are not an option for anything other than principal residences in the United States, so you'll need to look into conventional financing or a portfolio loan from a private lender.

 According to NAR's Annual Vacation Homebuyer Survey, a Home Equity Line of Credit (HELOC) in a primary residence is a favorite funding source for second-home buyers.